BrazovskyVladimir/Web-calculator/README.md

 ## Example of using the site

-The main page of the site:
+The main page of the site 1:

 <img src="https://github.com/SnezhanaM/Web-calculator/blob/master/pictures/main_page.png" width="600" height="250"/>